-Many people who holiday in Orkney say that island hopping is one of the most fun parts of the trip, there’s always something interesting around every corner.
+Many people who holiday in Orkney say that island hopping is one of the most fun parts of the trip, and there’s always something interesting around every corner.

 Standing Stones of Stenness

-The Standing Stones of Stenness tower amongst the flat hearth between Loch Stenness and Loch Harray, providing a gateway to an Orkney 5000-years ago.
+The Standing Stones of Stenness tower amongst the flat hearth between Loch Stenness and Loch Harray, providing a gateway to an Orkney 5000 years ago.

 The Stones of Stenness may be one of the most popular attractions in Orkney, especially with their proximity to the Ring of Brodgar.

 The waters of Scapa Flow are rich with crucial naval history and contain some of the most exciting places for scuba diving exploration.